 Youth unemployment in India is among the major concerns and is one of the most widely discussed issues, yet it has hardly seen any resolution.
 Education for us Indians is finishing schools and colleges.
 But we fail to understand that that’s not it.

 It’s not the number of years that you spend in schools or colleges, that’s going to land you a job.
 It’s the quality of education and knowledge acquired during these years, that matters.
 Most of our childhood and youth is spent in mugging up textbooks and very less in practical understanding and acquiring skills.

-According to a report, almost 2 million graduates and half a million post graduates are unemployed in India. around 47% graduates in India are not suitable for any kind of industry role.
-Above all, the level of educated unemployment in India increases with higher education. while, at the primary level, youth unemployment is somewhere around 3.6%, it is 8% at graduate level and 9.3% at post-graduate level.
+According to a report, almost 2 million graduates and half a million postgraduates are unemployed in India. around 47% graduates in India are not suitable for any kind of industry role.
+Above all, the level of educated unemployment in India increases with higher education. while, at the primary level, youth unemployment is somewhere around 3.6%, it is 8% at the graduate level and 9.3% at the post-graduate level.

 Let us have a look at the 5 major reasons for educated unemployment in India: